hanwendong1/VirtualGaming/content/2-Just-One.md

 #### Goal

-We work as a team to get the best score!
+Work as a team to get the best score!

 #### SETUP
 1. Log in to the site